edoardottt/fileDecrypter/README.md

 which explains the error and r is read from if f is not accessible for reading, or write to if it is not accessible for writing.

 - The file read is not well formatted: bits at 0 are missing in some positions where they should be.
-In this case, it ends with an exit status of 30, generating the output up to the wrong byte excluded and writing on standard error:
+In this case, it ends with an exit status 30, generating the output up to the wrong byte excluded and writing on standard error:

             Wrong format for input binary file f at byte d

 where d is the byte number (starting from 0) where the error occurs.

 - Any other system call fails.
-The program ends with 100 exit status (without performing any other action), and writing on standard error:
+The program ends with exit status 100 (without performing any other action), and writing on standard error:

             System call s failed because of e